oscar230/oresundspacecollective.com/README.md

-# oresundspacecollective.com
+# Øresund Space Collective
-A copy of oresundspacecollective.com from archive.org.
+This is the website of [Øresund Space Collective](oresundspacecollective.com), based on a copy of `oresundspacecollective.com` from [archive.org](archive.org).